-In a battle to preserve the building, which was led in part by a Mrs. Julia Barkley, the building was put on the National Register of Historic Places in 1978 effectively preserving it from being destroyed.
+In a battle to preserve the building, which was led in part by a Mrs. Julia Barkley, the building was put on the National Register of Historic Places in 1978 effectively preserving the historic structure from being destroyed.
 Being put on the list not only protects the building from being moved or demolished, but also ensures the outside of the building is kept the same except for the color being the only thing that can be altered.
-If the Thayer Hotel was not on this list, the city of Annandale would have demolished the building to allow for the widening of Highway 55.
-Part of Annandale’s history would be lost forever.

-In 1993 the hotel would again switch owners as Sharon Gammel purchased the Hotel.
-Sharon would take the Hotel into a new direction by turning the hotel into a Bed n’ Breakfast.
 After 2 water pipe breaks, insurance claims would allow Ms. Gammel to put in a reported 1.3 million dollars into further renovations, an estimated $200,000 which went into the commercial kitchen equipment alone.
 The renovations spared no expense when it came to the aesthetic design inspired by Victorian era furnishings and atmosphere.
 Each room had been furnished with unique and elegant décor specific to the individual room, creating a level of charm that unfortunately few would enjoy.
 Sharon did not have the bed n’ breakfast open to the public, it was only open to people through reservations.
 She preferred to keep her clientele small to get to know them, as reported in a 2011 interview.
-In 2011 Sharon would become involved in a legal dispute and lose the building.
+In 2011 Sharon would become involved in a legal dispute and lose the building before passing on in 2012.
 Leaving one of Annandale’s most recognized and historic buildings again empty and looking for someone to bring the Thayer Hotel back to life.

-The Thayer Hotel is what originally brought our gourmet chef Robert Krebsbach to the town of Annandale in 1985.
+The Thayer Hotel is what originally brought gourmet chef Robert Krebsbach to the town of Annandale in 1985.
 Wally Houle, then owner of the hotel, needed a kitchen chef for the newly reopened and remodeled restaurant in the hotel.
 Robert Krebsbach was hired as that chef.
 He held that position for nearly four years before moving on to another lead chef position.
 During these years, Bob established himself as the premier chef in the Annandale area, bringing with him a heavy following of clientele wherever he went.
-Finally Bob has come home to The Thayer, bringing his wife, three sons, and one of his daughters with him in this family endeavor.
+Finally, Bob has come home to The Thayer, bringing his wife, three sons, and one of his daughters, and a granddaughter with him in this family endeavor.